Kim Glass: High school and personal life

 Glass was born in Los Angeles, California, to Sherman and Kathy Glass.
 She has two brothers, Darryl and Marcius, and two sisters, Shalana and Shaynce.

 She grew up in Lancaster, Pennsylvania, and attended Conestoga Valley High School where she was a three-year letterwinner.
 She was the 2001 Pennsylvania State Gatorade Player of the Year.
 She was the Lancaster-Lebanon League MVP in 2000 and 2001 and participated on the U.S. junior national team in 2001 that competed at the Women's Junior World Championships.
 She played club volleyball for Synergy for four years.

 While in college, Glass tried out for Tyra Banks' show America's Next Top Model five times.

 In 2011 Glass appeared in the Sports Illustrated Swimsuit Issue.

 Homelessness

-Homeless Beginnings
+Homeless for Charity

-On "The Challenge: Champs vs. Stars", Glass revealed that she was homeless for a stage of her life after her professional career.
-Because of her personal experiences, she chose to play for the charity Covenant House, which helps homeless youth.
+Glass frequently worked with the homeless population in Los Angeles.
+On "The Challenge: Champs vs. Stars", she chose to play for the charity Covenant House, which helps homeless youth.

-Randomly Attacked by Homeless
+Attack by Homeless Man

 In July 2022, Glass's Instagram account stated that she was randomly attacked in Los Angeles by a homeless man.
 Reportedly while leaving a restaurant with a friend, 51-year-old Semeon Tesfamariam ran up to her and hit her in the face with a metal pipe, causing multiple facial fractures and eye injuries that required stitches.
 The pipe was possibly thrown.